includeos/IncludeOS/README.md

 $ cmake --build .
 $ boot hello
 ```
-You can use the hello world repo as a starting point for developing your own IncludeOS services.
-For more advanced examples see the examples repo or the integration tests.
+You can use the [hello world repo](https://github.com/includeos/hello_world) as a starting point for developing your own IncludeOS services.
+For more advanced examples see the [examples repo](https://github.com/includeos/demo-examples) or the integration tests (under ./IncludeOS/test/\*/integration).

 Once you're done `$ source ./deactivate.sh` will reset the environment to its previous state.